 (To view upcoming seminars, scroll down and view by month)

-Date Saturday 18th April 2026 10am-1pm
+Date: Saturday 16th May 2026 10am-1pm

-Venue Waikanae Presbyterian Church Hall, 43 Ngaio Road, Waikanae
+Venue: Waikanae Presbyterian Church Hall, 43 Ngaio Road, Waikanae

 If you’re a season ticket holder, member or casual, you can log in here to register for events.